 432. PERSONAL FINANCES.
 Spring.
 Credit two hours.
 Prerequisite, Economics of the Household 330 or the equivalent, and graduate standing.
 The instructor should be consulted before registering.
 Miss WARREN.

-F 2-4.
-Room to be arranged.
+F 2-4, Room 133,

 Examination of the nature of personal financial problems and of adjustments in families' financial practices under changing conditions.
 Review of research in family financial management.